 Painting Walls Red

 Red is a tricky color to paint on walls, not only because coverage is difficult, but also because it's tough to find the perfect shade that you won't end up regretting.
-I personally love red paint for an accent wall, or even an entire room, such as the red dining room featured in this article, which I painted myself.
+I personally love red paint for an accent wall or even an entire room, such as the red dining room featured in this article, which I painted myself.

 Painting walls red, especially over white, can turn into a nightmare without using the right primer first.
-Without a base coat, red is very vibrant and covers poorly, but when planned and painted right though, it's the perfect eye-catching color choice.
+Without a proper base coat, red is very vibrant and covers poorly, but when painted correctly, it's the perfect eye-catching color choice.

 Choosing Red Interior Paint Colors

 The sample swatches from the store are useful, but they're not always accurate, and the small size makes it hard to see what the color really looks like on a larger scale.
 Drive down to your local paint store and buy paint samples.
-Sherwin Williams, for example, sells their Color to Go samples in the quart-size containers, but now you can buy their over-sized peel-and-stick samples for a few bucks.
+Sherwin Williams discontinued their Color to Go samples in the quart-size containers, but now you can buy their over-sized peel-and-stick samples for a few bucks.

 What Room Should You Paint Red?

 Studies have shown that color impacts our mood and emotion.
 Cool colors make us feel calm and relaxed, while warm and intense colors, like red, make us feel energized.
 With that said, painting your bedroom walls red probably isn't the best choice, unless you want to raise the energy level in the room.
-Red paint works well in social living spaces like an active living room, or in a dining room, similar to the one I painted in the picture.
+Red paint works well in social living spaces like an active living room or in a dining room, like the one I painted in the picture.

 The color red pairs and contrasts well with white baseboard and molding.
 The white molding makes the red even more bold and bright.
 You might even consider using it for an accent wall paired with navy blue, grey, or gold, for the main color.
 Is your front door a boring white?
 Consider painting it red.

-Priming and Painting Walls Red the Right Way
+How to Prime and Paint Walls Red the Right Way

-Using the right primer is critical for getting solid coverage and a professional finish painting red over white, or another light color.
-With one solid prime coat, red usually covers in no more than two coats, using the right paint roller.
+Using the right primer is critical for getting solid coverage and a professional finish when painting red over white or another light color.
+With one solid prime coat, red usually covers in no more than two coats, as long as you use the right paint roller.

 The Best Primer for Red Interior Paint